fosslight/en/news/_posts/2024-10-15-release_fosslgiht_hub_2.0.2.md

 including the new UI from the pre-release and significant database (DB) updates.

 FOSSLight Hub 2.0 brings a more intuitive user interface (UI) and enhanced features for better usability.
-We’ve also included updates like Restriction data aligned with the Osori project and more.
+We’ve also included updates like Restriction data aligned with the OSORI project and more.

 Here’s a quick summary of the key changes:

 - **Enhanced License and Open Source Information**
-  - Restriction data updated for the Osori project
+  - Restriction data updated for the OSORI project
   - Added Restriction and Source Code Disclosing Scope information to License data
   - Added Restriction info to Open Source data
   - Improved Open Source Vulnerability matching logic (including CPE, excluding CPE, version alias)